Anticipating the Extent of Article Virality

 I really, honestly love programming...
 I also love collaborating, exchanging ideas, learning better and faster ways to accomplish things that I'm already familiar with or, even better, learning completely new things that broaden my horizons as a developer or person...
 I enjoy getting feedback from friends - or programmers I'm . . .

 An Overview and Tutorial

 The amount of data generated each day from sources such as scientific experiments, cell phones, and smartwatches has been growing exponentially over the last several years.
 Not only are the number data sources increasing, but the data itself is also growing richer as the number of features in the data increases.
 Datasets with a large number . . .

 Editor's Note: This post is part of a series based on the research conducted in District Data Labs' NLP Research Lab.
 Make sure to check out NLP Research Lab Part 1: Distributed Representations.

-Chances are, if you’ve been working in Natural Language Processing (NLP) or machine learning, you’ve heard of the class of approaches called . . .
+Chances are, if you’ve been working in Natural Language Processing (NLP) or machine learning, you’ve heard of the class of . . .

 How I Learned To Stop Worrying And Love Word Embeddings